The Wayƒarers Journal ©

 The spices in this recipe are chosen for both taste and nutritional value.

-flax eggs, flour, garlic, lemon, onions, parsley, spice and oven baked in a dry heat, then served along side a fresh balsamic spinach salad.
+Salmon Loaf Bake This recipe creates a very simple meal for two.
+The salmon is oven baked in dry heat, then served along side a fresh balsamic spinach salad.

-almond milk, almond flour, coconut flour, flax eggs, garlic (fresh, chopped), lemon juice (fresh squeezed), olive oil (extra virgin), onions (yellow, diced), parsley (fresh, chopped), rosemary (fresh, chopped), salmon fillets (2 - 8 oz each) or can salmon (16 oz), thyme (fresh, chopped) and
+Ingredients: almond milk, almond flour, coconut flour, flax eggs, garlic (fresh, chopped), lemon juice (fresh squeezed), olive oil (extra virgin), onions (yellow, diced), parsley (fresh, chopped), rosemary (fresh, chopped), salmon fillets (2 - 8 oz each) or can salmon (16 oz), thyme (fresh, chopped) and TWJ spice mix.

 16 ounces salmon